Andrew Gross Published: April 11, 2020 Revised: April 20, 2020

 Several experts who say that circumcision increases the force necessary for vaginal penetration relied on a study in which the researcher had sexual intercourse with a Styrofoam cup.
 [TRUE]

 Skeptics may argue that some of the statements are based on trivial information.
-I might concede that point - if those skeptics will concede that sex with a Styrofoam cup (a study cited in two dozen academic papers) has no less relevance to contemporary circumcision knowledge than a 19th century cure for masturbation.
+I might concede that point - if those skeptics will concede that sex with a Styrofoam cup (a study cited in three dozen academic papers) has no less relevance to contemporary circumcision knowledge than a 19th century cure for masturbation.

 I offer this challenge to Brian Earp.
 Conduct the same study, but measure circumcision knowledge using these ten statements.
 If the men with negative feelings about circumcision outperform the men with positive feelings, then the results will support his conclusion that false beliefs predict increased circumcision satisfaction.
 On the other hand, if the men with positive feelings about circumcision outperform the men with negative feelings, then the results will support my interpretation that circumcision satisfaction predicts true or false beliefs.

 I suspect that a group of men who hold a positive view of circumcision would perform significantly better on this quiz.
 Either way, the results would contribute to the body of knowledge about circumcision.